-NZ 5.3 The following terms are used in this Standard with the meanings specified: Qualifying entities are entities which meet the requirements of the Framework for Differential Reporting for Entities Applying the New Zealand Equivalents to International Financial Reporting Standards Reporting Regime to qualify for differential reporting concessions in standards.

-Assessing whether an omission or misstatement could influence economic decisions of users, and so be material, requires consideration of the characteristics of those users.
-The NZ Framework for the Preparation and Presentation of Financial Statements states in paragraph 25 that "users are assumed to have a reasonable knowledge of business and economic activities and accounting and a willingness to study the information with reasonable diligence."
+- NZ 5.3 The following terms are used in this Standard with the meanings specified: Qualifying entities are entities which meet the requirements of XRB A1 Accounting Standards Framework to qualify for differential reporting concessions in standards. - 6 Assessing whether an omission or misstatement could influence economic decisions of users, and so be material, requires consideration of the characteristics of those users.
+The NZ Framework (Diff Rep) states in paragraph 25^{} that "users are assumed to have a reasonable knowledge of business and economic activities and accounting and a willingness to study the information with reasonable diligence."
 Therefore, the assessment needs to take into account how users with such attributes could reasonably be expected to be influenced in making economic decisions.